3valley/learn-fusion/README.md

 Now, we officially enter the 3D realm.
 Choose `Create > Extrude` A floating Extrude **pane** showing the tool options will appear. **Click** your square to select.

 Now, rotate the view cube slightly so you can get a better look, and you’ll see your square has a nice blue arrow-handle sticking out. **Drag** to pull up on the handle *or* type to add the parameter.
-Hit <kbd>Enter</kbd> or the OK button on the Extrude pane to apply the extrude.
+Hit <kbd>Enter</kbd> or the <kbd>OK</kbd> button on the Extrude pane to apply the extrude.

 We *could* stop there, because we’ve created a printable 3D object- but I assume you want to keep going.